 - Best Travel Shoes for Men and Women

 For plenty more inspiration on what to pack, check out my full backpacking packing list.

 Big Sur enjoys a mild, temperate coastal climate throughout the year.
 Periods of intense drought and heat do happen in the summer.
 Warm temperatures are really felt in the interior when you move away from the coast.

 Obviously, the summer is crazy busy up and down the coast.
 Huge, legendary traffic jams occur nearly on a daily basis from June-August.
-Around holidays too, PCH is totally nuts.
+Around holidays too, Highway 1 is totally nuts.